Computer generated and non-appraiser valuations

 - Many AVMs and free online services rely on public assessment records.
 In many states, for example, assessments may only be required every three years — the value may be nearly three years old in that case.
 Some states mandate that an assessed value not increase beyond a certain percentage, even if sales activity indicates the property has appreciated far more.
-When you use an AVM or free online service, you risk a lower value than reality.
+When you use an AVM or free online service, you risk a valuation based on limited criteria.

 - Ensure comparable sales are truly like your property.

 - A computer might compare your subject property to another property with similar square footage sold three months ago a quarter of a mile away.
 Even if that "comparable" property is in a different, less desirable school district, fronts a four-lane, 55 M.P.H. street, and is flood-prone.
 Or even if the property was sold under duress, such as in a divorce situation, or not at arm's length, such as to a family member.
 A computer simply does not know all the adjustments that might need to be made to a "comparable" property's sales price.